UPMC / University of Pittsburgh, Department of Radiology

 Duties for this position will consist of a mix of clinical, teaching, and academic responsibilities.
 The position will be based at UPMC Presbyterian, other UPMC hospital locations, and various outpatient sites, including the UPMC Lemieux Sports Complex, which opened August 2015.
 Applicants must be board-eligible or board-certified by the American Board of Radiology and eligible for unrestricted licensure in Pennsylvania.
 Musculoskeletal Imaging fellowship training is also required.

 Please refer to job description.
-The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity, and diversity.
-EEO/AA/M/F/Vets/Disabled.
+The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
+EOE, including disability/vets

 Assignment Category: Fulltime-Regular